 Investing in a bull market can make you think you can time your investments to take advantage of the current rising stocks.
-However, we often forget to take into account the cognitive biases that can lead us to believe we can time the market and come out ahead.
+However, we often forget to consider the cognitive biases that can lead us to believe we can time the market and come out ahead.

-For example, the confirmation bias can lead you to ignore any negative news and seek out only information that supports your position.
+For example, the confirmation bias can lead you to ignore any negative news and seek only information supporting your position.
 If you believe the market will continue to rise, you’ll only lean on sources that confirm your current belief.
 This bias is the primary driver of the psychological investing cycle and can cause you to make poorly informed decisions.

 This type of thinking will result in subpar investment returns over the long run.
 Even mutual fund managers who do this for a living are wrong 99.4 percent of the time.
 Keep that in mind next time you try to time the market.